PaisanDev/PaisanDev/README.md

 <h1 align="center">Good day Citizen 👋, I'm Ratchanon Paisan</h1>
 <h3 align="center">A frontend developer from Thailand</h3>

-- 🔭 I’m currently working on projects call **Funnuu ,Bokblog and more to come**
+- 🔭 I’m currently working on projects call **Funnuu ,Bogblog and more to come**

 - 🤝 I’m looking gigs such as **Front-end website developer**